 Table of contents

-Norway’s capital offers two prestigious institutions – the University of Oslo, the largest and oldest in the country, which is ranked among the world’s top 150, and BI Norwegian Business School, highly esteemed in its field worldwide.
+Norway’s capital offers two prestigious institutions – the University of Oslo, the largest and oldest in the country, and BI Norwegian Business School.

-The city gets its strongest score in the desirability indicator of the ranking, and is a regular feature in lists of the world’s “most livable” cities.
+The city gets a strong score in the desirability indicator of the ranking, and is a regular feature in lists of the world’s “most liveable” cities.
 It’s also often ranked among the world’s most expensive places to live.
-However, for students, high livings costs are to some extent counterbalanced by the fact that public universities in Norway do not charge tuition fees, for either domestic and international students.
+However, for students, high living costs are to some extent counterbalanced by the fact that public universities in Norway do not charge tuition fees, for either domestic and international students.
 Fees are charged at private institutions.

 In terms of things to do, Oslo has everything you’d expect from a European capital: historic architecture, galleries, museums, parks, and cafés.
 More unique attractions include the chance to go skiing just outside the city, boat trips on the Oslo fjord, open air public swimming pools, and the city center’s large free ice-skating rink.